the best mini fridge

-Frigidaire FFTPS4533QM is an excellent value, too.
-But if you're on a truly
+Frigidaire FFTPS4533QM is an excellent value.
+But if you're on a stricter

-DCR044A2WDD also has a small full-width freezer compartment, but because it
+DCR044A2WDD also has a small full-width freezer compartment but, because that

-doesn't have its own door, it shares air space with the rest of the
+freezer compartment doesn't have its own door, it shares air space with the

-refrigerator.
-As expected, users say this little unit has trouble keeping ice
+rest of the refrigerator.
+As expected, users say this little unit has trouble

-cream hard-frozen, and cold air leaking out can freeze produce that's placed on
+keeping ice cream hard-frozen, and cold air leaking out can freeze produce

-the top shelf.
-There's an open cavity meant for produce in the very bottom of
+that's placed on the top shelf.
+There's an open cavity meant for produce in the

-the fridge, but it doesn't actually have a produce bin.
-Users also note the
+very bottom of the fridge, but it doesn't actually have a produce bin.
+Users

 said, the Danby DCR044A2WDD does pretty well where it matters the most -- the